Frequently Asked Questions

 How old does my child need to be for Kindergarten?

-According to Pennsylvania State Law, students must be 5-years-old before September 1 in order to enter Kindergarten.
+According to Pennsylvania State Law, students must be five years old before September 1 in order to enter Kindergarten.

 Why St. Veronica School?